 “I FORM THE LIGHT AND CREATE DARKNESS…”

-One of the favorite rumors that fundy Christians like to spread against the Gnostics is that they supposedly worship Lucifer the light-bearer.
-Supposedly Gnostics worship this secret fallen angel of light who also challenged Jehovah in the form of the Serpent in the Garden of Eden.
+One of the favorite rumors that fundamentalist Christians like to believe about the Gnostics is that they worship Lucifer the light-bearer.
+Supposedly the Gnostics worship this secret fallen angel of light who also challenged Jehovah in the form of the Serpent in the Garden of Eden.
+To add fuel to the fire, there are some modern self-proclaimed “Gnostics” today who do embrace “Lucifer” and gleefully adopt the Eden narrative accordingly.
+But is there any historical connection between Gnosticism and Lucifer?
+To really get to the truth of the matter we must look at the historical record.

-Certainly I cannot speak for all Gnostics in regard to the “Lucifer” issue.
-I can only speak for myself and for what I know about the Gnostic tradition and the history of religious ideas.
-I know for a fact that “Lucifer” originally was the name of a god in ancient Roman mythology.
+Lucifer was originally the name of a god in ancient Roman mythology.
 Lucifer was the son of the dawn goddess named Aurora; and the Romans named the planet we call “Venus” after him.
-Among the Romans Lucifer was identified with the morning star; and the word Lucifer literally means “light-bearer.”
+He was identified with the morning star; and the word Lucifer literally means “light-bearer.”
 Among the Greeks Lucifer corresponded to Eosphoros in classical Greek, and to “Phosphoros” in later common Greek; again both names mean “light-bearer.”
 Eosphoros was the son of the dawn goddess whom the Greeks called Eos.
-(Note: I suspect that “Eos” is the source of the name for the Germanic dawn goddess festival “Eostre” which was celebrated in the spring.
-This in turn was the source of our word “Easter.”
-Webster’s New World Dictionary specifically identifies the word “Easter” as a name for the “dawn goddess.”
-If all this is correct then it appears that “orthodox” tradition has inadvertently named its Paschal observance after the mother of Eosphoros, a.k.a.
-Lucifer.)
+And Eos is probably the source of the dawn goddess festival which has evolved into Easter .

 The essential point I’m trying to make is that “Lucifer” is a name for one of the planets which the Gnostics identified with the celestial archons.
 The Gnostics did not identify these archons with the Godhead.
 In Gnostic myth these powers guarded the celestial spheres that the soul had to travel through in order to return to the Pleroma.
 These archons were considered to be the servants of the cosmic villain Yaldabaoth.
 Later, in the Middle Ages, the Gnostic Cathars identified the Rex Mundi (world ruler) as Lucifer.
 It is highly significant that the Cathars regarded Lucifer as the Enemy, and as the evil god behind the papal theocracy (Edward Peters, Heresy and Authority in Medieval Europe, pg.
 133f.
 W. Barnstone, M. Meyer, The Gnostic Bible, pg.
 733f.).

-Now some fundies may answer me by saying that the ancient Gnostics did not mention Lucifer because they kept it secret and that this was the Gnostic “arcanum arcanorum.”
+Returning now to the topic of Lucifer: Some nay-sayers may answer me by saying that the ancient Gnostics did not mention Lucifer because they kept it secret and that this was the Gnostic “arcanum arcanorum.”
 I have two answers to this: 1) The Gnostic contempt for Jehovah was a poorly kept secret; and I think that the case can be made that the Gnostics did a poor job of keeping any of their secrets.
-2) My second answer is that the Gnostics would have no reason to keep anything secret that their “orthodox” Christian counterparts used openly anyway.
+2) My second answer is that the Gnostics would have no reason to keep anything secret that their Catholic Christian counterparts used openly anyway.
 And this is where we come to the real irony of the history of Lucifer.
-In contrast with the Gnostics, the “orthodox” Christians did have their own “morning star” and “light bearer.”
+In contrast with the Gnostics, the Catholic Christians did have their own “morning star” and “light bearer.”
 And these symbols appear in sources that were not used in Gnostic tradition.
-If fundies want to use the name “Lucifer” as the name of Satan, and as a label for people like me, then it is only fair to point out that this label works both ways.
+If fundamentalist Christians today want to use the name “Lucifer” as the name of Satan, and as a label for people like me, then it is only fair to point out that this label works both ways.

 Incredibly, Lucifer the light-bearer does appear in “orthodox” Christian tradition, and in the canon.
 He appears in the Latin and Greek texts of 2 Peter 1:19.
 Here is the Latin text of the passage side by side with Isaiah 14:12 where the word “Lucifer”–the name of Satan–also occurs.